oauthstuff/draft-oauth-rar/main.md

 : `authorization_details`

 Claim Description:
-: The request parameter `authorization_details` contains, in JSON notation, an array of objects.
+: The claim `authorization_details` contains, a JSON array of JSON objects representing the rights of the access token.
 Each JSON object contains the data to specify the authorization requirements for a certain type of resource.

 Change Controller:
 : IESG

 Specification Document(s):
+: (#jwt_based_access_tokens) of this document

+## OAuth Token Introspection Response

+This specification requests registration of the following value in the IANA "OAuth Token Introspection Response Registry" established by [@!RFC7662].

+{spacing="compact"}
+Name:
+: `authorization_details`

+Description:
+: The member `authorization_details` contains, a JSON array of JSON objects representing the rights of the access token.
+Each JSON object contains the data to specify the authorization requirements for a certain type of resource.

+Change Controller:
+: IESG

+Specification Document(s):
-: (#authz_details) of this document
+: (#token_introspection) of this document

 ## OAuth Authorization Server Metadata